KhalilMayyasi/WBDocumentation/docs/PaymentAndDelivery.rst

 Payment and Delivery
 ======================================

-Payment and delivery methods need to be set up, since merchants will not be able to sell products online if either one of these factors is missing.Every payment method must be linked to at least one delivery method.
+Payment and delivery methods need to be set up.
+Every payment method *must* be linked to at least one delivery method.

 Adding a Payment Method using Geidea Payment system
 ------------------------------------------------------------

+Geidea offers simple and easy to use payment acceptance solutions and geidea payment gateway is offered as the payment acceptance solution to integrate with online store builder.
 Every payment method must be linked to at least one delivery method.
-Merchants can add a payment method by accessing:
+To add a payment method:

-* Store Management > Settings > Customer Payment Methods
+* Access ‘Store Management > Settings > Customer Payment Methods’
-* Clicking on “Add Payment Method” button
+* Click on “Add Payment Method” button
-* Adding the following information:
+* Add the following information:

-   * Payment name
+   * Payment name (how end users will see it)
-   * Payment system
+   * Payment system (in our case, should be ‘Geidea Payment’ gateway)

       * Have to add Merchant ID provided by Geidea
       * Have to add API password provided by Geidea